DUNE-DAQ/dfmodules/integtest/README.txt

 * 'pip install -r integrationtest/requirements.txt'
 * 'cd ..'

-One note is that I needed to specify the nanorc location, since it moved around a bit in the v2.6.0 release.
-So, the command that I would use to invoke the tests looked like the following:
+Here is a sample command for invoking a test:

-* 'pytest -s six_process_stop_start_test.py --frame-file <path>/frames.bin --nanorc-path `which nanorc`'
+* 'pytest -s six_process_stop_start_test.py --frame-file <path>/frames.bin'

-Another note is that I couldn't use the "data_file_checks.sanity_check" on all of the files in the multi-file test because it seems to assume that the first trigger number in each file starts with 00001.

 For reference, here are the ideas behind the existing tests:
 * four_process_disabled_output_test.py - verify that the --disable-data-storage option works